Testing the Solvability of Systems of Linear Inequalities: Uniform asymptotic validity

 To simplify the analysis, we assume that the number of columns of $A$ is fixed, while the number of rows may grow with the sample size.
 Let $K \cup U = [p]$ denote a partition of $[p]$, such that $i\in K$ iff $A_{ij}$, for $j\in[d]$, and $b_i$ are known and not subject to estimation.
 Thus $U$ denotes the set of indices $i$ such that either $b_i$ is unknown or $A_{ij}$ is unknown for some $j\in [d]$.
 Let $p^u:=|U|$ and $p^k=|K|$.
 We impose the following assumption.\footnote{It is possible to allow the number of columns of $A$ to grow with the sample size; what matters is that the number of estimated components of $A$ remains uniformly bounded.} We let $\Pi^u(\lambda)(\cdot)$ denote the projection on on the $U$-coordinates defined by

 \begin{assumption} We assume that $d$ and $p^u$ are uniformly bounded in $N$, while $p^k$ may grow arbitrarily with $N$. \end{assumption}

-Let $d(Q) = \operatorname{vec}\bigl([A(Q)\ \ b(Q)]\bigr)$.
-Analogously to Assumption~\ref{assSSAS1}, we assume access to uniformly consistent estimators of the matrix $A$ and vector $b$, denoted by $\hat{d}$, which satisfy a uniform asymptotic normality property, as formalized in the following assumption.
+Let $c(Q) = \operatorname{vec}\bigl([A(Q)\ \ b(Q)]\bigr)$.
+Analogously to Assumption~\ref{assAVKAM1}, we assume access to uniformly consistent estimators of the matrix $A$ and vector $b$, denoted by $\hat{c}$, which satisfy a uniform asymptotic normality property, as formalized in the following assumption.

-\begin{assumption} For each $Q \in \mathcal{Q}$, there exists a symmetric matrix $\Sigma(Q)$, representing the asymptotic variance of $\hat{d}$, such that for all $\epsilon > 0$,
+\begin{assumption} For each $Q \in \mathcal{Q}$, there exists a symmetric matrix $\Sigma(Q)$, representing the asymptotic variance of $\hat{c}$, such that for all $\epsilon > 0$,

-\end{assumption} We note that although the dimension of $d$ may vary with $N$, Assumption~\ref{assSSLSUC1} is not restrictive in light of Assumption~\ref{assSSLSUC0}, which implies that $\sqrt{N}(\hat{d} - d)$ is nonzero for only a uniformly (in $N$) bounded number of components.
+\end{assumption} We note that although the dimension of $c$ may vary with $N$, Assumption~\ref{assAVEAM1} is not restrictive in light of Assumption~\ref{assAVEAM0}, which implies that all but a uniformly bounded number of components of $\sqrt{N}(\hat{c} - c)$ are zero.

-Let $D(Q) = \operatorname{diag}(\Sigma(Q))^{1/2}$ denote the asymptotic standard deviation matrix of $\hat{d}$, and let $\hat{D}$ be an estimator of $D$.
-Analogously to Assumption~\ref{assSSARP1}, the following assumption requires that $\hat{D}$ is a uniformly consistent estimator of $D$.
-We also assume that the asymptotic standard deviations of the estimated components of $d$ are uniformly bounded away from zero and infinity over all $Q \in \mathcal{Q}$.
+Let $D(Q) = \operatorname{diag}(\Sigma(Q))^{1/2}$ denote the asymptotic standard deviation matrix of $\hat{c}$, and let $\hat{D}$ be an estimator of $D$.
+Analogously to Assumption~\ref{assAVKAM2}, the following assumption requires that $\hat{D}$ is a uniformly consistent estimator of $D$.
+We also assume that the asymptotic standard deviations of the estimated components of $c$ are uniformly bounded away from zero and infinity over all $Q \in \mathcal{Q}$.

-\begin{assumption} \begin{enumerate}[i)] \item There exist positive constants $\underline{\sigma}$ and $\bar{\sigma}$, with $\underline{\sigma} < \bar{\sigma}$, such that for all $Q \in \mathcal{Q}$, all diagonal elements of $D(Q)$ that correspond to the estimated component of $d$ lie in the interval $[\underline{\sigma}, \bar{\sigma}]$. \item For all $\epsilon > 0$,
+\begin{assumption} \begin{enumerate}[i)] \item There exist positive constants $\underline{\sigma}$ and $\bar{\sigma}$, with $\underline{\sigma} < \bar{\sigma}$, such that for all $Q \in \mathcal{Q}$, all diagonal elements of $D(Q)$ that correspond to the estimated component of $c$ lie in the interval $[\underline{\sigma}, \bar{\sigma}]$. \item For all $\epsilon > 0$,

 \end{enumerate} \end{assumption}

 The next assumption requires the availability of a uniformly consistent bootstrap-like estimate of the asymptotic distributions $\{\mathcal{N}(0, \Sigma(Q)) \mid Q \in \mathcal{Q}\}$.